Veganism Statistics 2026 You Need To Know

 Doing something and wanting to do something are two different things, but in this instance, it shows how Americans want to eat.
 If almost 39% of people in the US actually made the change, there would be a certain positive shift in life expectancy, animal abuse, and climate change.

-According to Stats From 2018, 38% of Millennials Identify As Vegans in the US.
-(Winsight Grocery Business, Statista)
+According to 2023 Stats, 40% of Millennials Identify As Vegans in the US.
+(Strategic Market Research)

-The Plant-Based Food Sales Market in the US is Worth $11.3 Billion in 2023.
-(Future Market Insights)
+The Plant-Based Food Sales Market in the US was Worth $8.1 Billion in 2024.
+(GFI)

 UK Vegan Population Statistics